 El Malpais National Conservation Area

-The El Malpais National Conservation Area (NCA) was established in 1987 to protect nationally-significant geological, archaeological, ecological, cultural, scenic, scientific, and wilderness resources surrounding the Zuni-Bandera volcanic fields.
+The El Malpais National Conservation Area (NCA) was established in 1987 to protect nationally significant geological, archaeological, ecological, cultural, scenic, scientific, and wilderness resources surrounding the Zuni-Bandera volcanic field.
 El Malpais translates to "the badlands" in Spanish.

-The NCA includes dramatic sandstone cliffs, canyons, La Ventana Natural Arch, Chain of Craters Back Country Byway, Joe Skeen Campground, Narrows Picnic Area, and Cebolla and West Malpais Wilderness Areas.
-There are many opportunities for photography, hiking, camping, and wildlife viewing within this unique NCA.
+The NCA features dramatic sandstone cliffs, canyons, La Ventana Natural Arch, Chain of Craters Back Country Byway, Joe Skeen Campground, the Narrows Picnic Area, and the Cebolla and West Malpais Wilderness Areas – offering exceptional opportunities for photography, hiking, camping, and wildlife viewing.

-For more than 10,000 years people have interacted with the El Malpais landscape.
+For more than 10,000 years, people have interacted with the El Malpais landscape.
 Historic and prehistoric sites provide connections to the past.
-More than mere artifacts, these cultural resources are kept alive by the spiritual and physical presence of contemporary Native American groups, including the Ramah Navajo and Puebloan peoples of Acoma, Laguna, and Zuni.
-These tribes continue their ancestral uses of El Malpais including gathering plant materials, paying respects, and renewing ties.
+These cultural resources remain alive through the spiritual and physical presence of contemporary Indigenous peoples, including the Ramah Navajo and Puebloan peoples of Acoma, Laguna, and Zuni, who continue their ancestral practices of gathering plant materials, paying respect, and renewing ties to this land.

-The Public Lands Interpretive Association and the Bureau of Land Management invited artists from El Malpais' surrounding areas to participate in a unique collaboration: to create a narrative connection between art and land stewardship, history, culture, and land conservation.
-Highlighting the stewardship, history, culture, and land conservation of El Malpais NCA and celebrating local artists in showcasing the area and its communities for generations to come.
-Through this project, we hope visitors to the area can enjoy art while gaining knowledge about the importance of resources of this unique area of the New Mexico Landscape.
+The Public Lands Interpretive Association and the Bureau of Land Management invited artists from El Malpais' surrounding areas to participate in a unique collaboration – weaving together art, land stewardship, history, culture, and conservation.
+This project celebrates local artists while preserving the history of El Malpais NCA for generations to come.
+We hope visitors will enjoy the artwork on display while deepening their appreciation for the remarkable resources of this area of the New Mexico landscape.

 Join the adventure at El Malpais with the new Junior Ranger Guide